rive-app/rive-android/CONTRIBUTING.md

 ### Running Locally

-Open the project in Android Studio and ensure you can run "Make Project" to run the Gradle build.
+Open the project in Android Studio and ensure the `app` build variant is set to `debug` (or manually update the dependencies to use the local Rive runtime as a resource) and that you can run "Make Project" to run the Gradle build.

-Run the `app/` example app that runs the local Android runtime code to test out changes on a device or emulator.
+In Android Studio, to select which build variant to build and run, go to **Build > Select Build Variant** and select a build variant from the menu.

 ### Testing